Diazepam (Valium, Ansiolin, Diazemuls, Noan, Tranquirit, Valeans) is a benzodiazepine

 [top]Pharmacology of Diazepam

 Diazepam has an oral bioavailablity of >90%.
 Average time to achieve peak plasma concentrations is 15 min - 2.5 hours, with an average of 1 - 1.5 hours.
 Taking diazepam orally with food that has a moderate level of fat will delay absorption and reduce the amount absorbed.
 [REF] Diazepam has a long half life - between 20 to 100 hours.
 In this respect it has the longest half life of all benzodiazepines, save very few like flurazepam (which is very rarely, if ever, prescribed).
-Diazepam is a classical benzodiazepine
+Diazepam is metabolized in the liver via the Cytochrome P450

-) because its attributes are multi-faceted and it produces all results that benzodiazepines are capable of.
-[REF]
+and temazepam) because its attributes are multi-faceted and it produces all results that benzodiazepines are capable of.

-Diazepam does not actually increase GABA levels in the brain.
-Actually, it potentiates these levels by binding to a specific benzodiazepine receptor site, located on the post synaptic receptor plate in a GABAergic nerve terminal.
+Diazepam does not increase GABA levels in the brain but potentiates the actions of GABA by binding to a specific benzodiazepine receptor site, located on the post synaptic receptor plate in a GABAergic nerve terminal.
 This increases the CI conductance and thus causes the GABA transmission to be fortified, leading to the major inhibition of other neurotransmitters.
 This is how diazepam creates sedation in the patient/user.
 A recent study has suggested that the effects of diazepam observed at high versus low concentrations are caused by binding to at least two different benzodiazepine binding sites on GABAa

 receptors, the classical high-affinity binding site being responsible for effects such as amnesia, anxiolysis, and sedation, while a different nonclassical binding site is responsible for the hypnotic and immobilization effects of high doses of diazepam.